Skip to main content

 • Charged for tax purposes to the persons to whom the benefits are linked.

-• That the payer irrevocably transmits the right to receive future benefits.
+• That the payer irrevocably transfers the right to receive future benefits.

-• That the payer transmits the ownership and management of the resources of which said contributions consist.
+• That the payer transfers ownership and management of the resources that comprise said contributions.

 Likewise, the contributions made by the promoting companies provided for in Directive (EU) 2016/2341 of the European Parliament and of the Council, of December 14, 2016 , relating to the activities and the supervision of employment pension funds (FPE), provided that the requirements listed above are met and the contingencies covered are those provided for pension plans in their regulatory regulations.

-Finally, indicate in relation to contributions to social security systems established in favor of workers that, in accordance with the provisions of article 14.1 of the LIS, expenses for provisions and internal funds will not be deductible for the coverage of contingencies identical or analogous to those that are the subject of the Consolidated Text of the Law Regulating Pension Plans and Funds, approved by Royal Legislative Decree 1/2002, of November 29.
+Finally, in relation to contributions to social security systems established for the benefit of workers, it should be noted that, in accordance with the provisions of article 14.1 of the LIS, expenses for provisions and internal funds for the coverage of contingencies identical or similar to those that are the subject of the Revised Text of the Law Regulating Pension Plans and Funds, approved by Royal Legislative Decree 1/2002, of November 29, will not be deductible.
 These expenses will be tax deductible in the tax period in which the benefits are paid.

 f.
 Other personnel expenses

-This heading may include staff training expenses, both regular and sporadic, premiums for life insurance contracts, accidents, illness, etc., except for Social Security contributions and any other related to personnel. at the service of the activity that cannot be considered pure liberality.
+This heading may include staff training expenses, both regular and sporadic, premiums for life, accident, illness insurance contracts, etc., except for Social Security contributions and any other expenses related to the staff in the service of the activity that cannot be considered as pure generosity.

-Expenses that, in accordance with usage and customs, are incurred with respect to company personnel (gifts, Christmas baskets, etc.) are not considered pure liberalities, which is why they may constitute deductible expenses.
+Expenses incurred in accordance with customs and practices with respect to company personnel (gifts, Christmas baskets, etc.) are not considered pure generosity and may therefore constitute deductible expenses.